Read Heraclitus with voice, context, and method in the same frame.

 It changes the inquiry by treating this as central: the world as ordered change, where stability is not denied but understood through tension, opposition, and transformation.
 Once that is seen, the familiar question is no longer quite the same question.

-No. Flux is a pressure point.
-It tells you where ordinary explanation has become too lazy, too confident, or too small.
+Exactly.
+Flux is a pressure point.
+It shows where ordinary explanation has become too lazy, too confident, or too small.

 Prompt 3: Imagine a dialogue between Heraclitus and a philosophically serious interlocutor probing the structure of the view.